la-ots/pelican/docs/components/alerts.md

 - Be clear and specific
 - Use <a href="https://plainlanguage.gov/" target="_blank">Plain Language</a>, not technical jargon
-- Do not blame the user
+- Do not blame the user.
-- Avoid negative language
+- Avoid negative language.
-- Avoid using all uppercase letters unless you are using Acronyms
+- Avoid using all uppercase letters unless you are using Acronyms.
-- Provide useful information
+- Provide useful information.
+- See [Voice and Tone](/foundation/voice-and-tone/) for more information.

 ## Usage